aSherwyn/Behavioral-Risk-Factor-Surveillance-System/README.md

 │   ├── ▶ Features user-defined function to calculate and print regression statistics of variable pairs with strong r2 scores.
 │   └── ▶ Features user-defined function to plot linear regressions and print the regression statistics of variable pairs with strong r2 scores.
 |
-└── 📄 02.6 Overall Health by State - Geospatial Analysis.ipynb
+├── 📄 02.6 Overall Health by State - Geospatial Analysis.ipynb
-    ├── ❕ This script creates a geopandas dataframe and plots choropleths of the variables.
+|   ├── ❕ This script creates a geopandas dataframe and plots choropleths of the variables.
-    ├── ▶ Features interactive folium maps.
+|   ├── ▶ Features interactive folium maps.
-    └── ▶ Features user-defined function to choropleth maps per health category for ease of analysis and optimized reusability.
+|   └── ▶ Features user-defined function to choropleth maps per health category for ease of analysis and optimized reusability.
+└── 📄 02.7 Overall Health by State - Rankings.ipynb
+    ├── ❕ This script creates a ranking system for each health category and for overall health.
+    └── ▶ Features simplified numeric ranking system to facilitate visualization and dashboard production.
 ```
 ```
-5️⃣ Overall Health by State
+5️⃣ Overall Health by Demographic
 ├── ❕ Looks at health trends across the nation on a demographics level.
-└── ❗ Coming soon!
+└── ❗❗ Coming soon.
 ```
 ***

-## Findings <a name = "findings"></a>
+## Insights <a name = "insights"></a>
+1. Obesity is strongly correlated with having difficulty concentrating, deciding, or remembering.

+2. A normal body mass index is strongly correlated with feelings of excellent general health, eaiting fruit daily, and at least 150 minutes of aerobic activity per week.

+3. Obesity has been increasing while all other weight classifications are decreasing or remaining the same.

+4. 70% of Americans see a doctor annually.

+5. 80% of Americans eat vegetables daily.

+6. 30% of Americans are physically active less than once a month.

+7. The American South has some of the highest rates of obesity, poor general health, poor mental health, poor dietary health, and poor physical activity practices.

+8. People in states towards the east coast see doctors more regularly than those towards the west coast.

 ***